Trustees who manage trust assets must be honest and loyal.

 Breaches uncovered by a trust accounting will most likely provide cause for removal of the trustee.
 A trustee is called upon to be honest and loyal in administering a trust.
 If they breach their fiduciary obligations to beneficiaries, the beneficiaries have every right to petition for trust accounting and removal of the bad trustee.

-Hackard Law represents abused beneficiaries who, because of trustee inaction, must file a petition to the probate court for a trust accounting.
+Our trust litigation attorneys at Hackard Law represent abused beneficiaries who, because of trustee inaction, must file a petition to the probate court for a trust accounting.
 Any petition for a trust accounting in a California Superior Court must follow the specific rules of the probate code.

 Once the trustee has made an accounting, the beneficiary and their attorneys will closely examine all documents.
 Should the trustee fail to keep accurate records, they are presumed to have violated their fiduciary duties.